HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 A character reference is said to be consumed as part of an attribute if the return state is either attribute value (double-quoted) state, attribute value (single-quoted) state or attribute value (unquoted) state.

-When a state says to flush code points consumed as a character reference, it means that for each code point in the temporary buffer (in the order they were added to the buffer) user agent must append the code point from the buffer to the current attribute's value if the character reference was consumed as part of an attribute, or emit the code point as a character token otherwise.
+When a state says to flush code points consumed as a character reference, it means that for each code point in the temporary buffer (in the order they were added to the buffer) the parser  must append the code point from the buffer to the current attribute's value if the character reference was consumed as part of an attribute, or emit the code point as a character token otherwise.

-Before each step of the tokenizer, the user agent must first check the parser pause flag.
+Before each step of the tokenizer, the parser must first check the parser pause flag.
 If it is true, then the tokenizer must abort the processing of any nested invocations of the tokenizer, yielding control back to the caller.

 The tokenizer state machine consists of the states defined in the following subsections.